ssj4maiko/python_pandoc_webscrapper/README.md

 I'm not a python programmer (just did out of necessity), so I'm unsure how things are usually done professionally.
 So I made the `test-python.sh` to see how things return.
 Of course, most Linux systems (Or Windows under WSL2) have Python3 natively, so in that regard, you should be able to debug it natively.

-All the scripts do is to ease and organize a way to run the scripts and convert files going from script to epub.
+All of what the scripts do are to ease and organize a way to run the scripts and convert files going from script to epub.

 Some websites have protections, so you may need another solution (front-end), where you will aim for a straight HTML response, you then save that into a file and just use the 2nd part of this script to convert into an EPUB.